 For each of you will be shelter to the other.

-You can find more inspiration in this collection of readings for a Native American wedding vase ceremony.
-Leslie Gourse has also compiled a beautiful array of indigenous love poems and marriage folklore in her book, "Native American Courtship and Marriage Traditions."
+You'll likely find even more inspiration in collections of readings for a Native American unity ceremony, which originated within the Navajo, Pueblo, and Hopi Nations.
+In addition, author Leslie Gourse has compiled a moving array of indigenous love poems and marriage folklore in her book, "Native American Courtship and Marriage Traditions", which is chock-full of tribal wedding customs.
+Here are a few you might want to consider:

 I add my breath to your breath